 The town's personality is also fueled by the steady nocturnal beat of Ireland's best traditional music scene.
 Locals claim that Dingle, with dozens of pubs for its 1,300 residents, has more watering holes per capita than any town in Ireland.

 Foxy John's is one of several Dingle pubs with a dual identity.
 By day it's a handy hardware store but after hours, it's a pub.
 It's great for craic — that's pub lingo for conversation.
 If you sit at a table, you'll be left alone.
 Stand or sit at the bar, though, and you'll be engulfed in conversation with new friends.
 And if you need a hammer or some hedge clippers, the bartender is there to help.

-The peninsula is just the right size for a day-long driving or cycling tour (it’s about 30 miles around — and a much harder pedal than drive).
+The peninsula is just the right size for a day-long driving tour (it's about 30 miles around).
 Circling these roads is like a trip through an open-air museum.
 The landscape is littered with monuments left behind by Bronze Age settlers, Dark Age monks, English landlords, and Hollywood directors.

 The wet sod of Dingle is soaked with medieval history.
 In the dimmest depths of the Dark Ages, peace-loving, bookwormish monks fled the chaos of the Continent and its barbarian raids.
 They sailed to this drizzly fringe of the known world and lived their monastic lives in lonely stone igloos or "beehive huts," which you'll see dotting the landscape.

 Parts of the peninsula are bleak and godforsaken.
 Study the highest fields, untouched since the planting of 1845, when the potatoes never matured and rotted in the ground.
 You can still see the vertical ridges of the potato beds — a reminder of that year's Great Potato Famine, which eventually, through starvation or emigration, cut Ireland's population by half.